sharetribe/flex-docs/docs/coding-conventions.md

 Some internal components don't necessarily need to do this.

-## Export style as a static propperty of the component
+## Export style as a static property of the component

 This is a very specific case that shouldn't be used outside of its purpose.
 If you check some text component like [P](../src/components/P.js), you note that